Comparison of semi-supervised deep learning algorithms for audio classification: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{emi-supervised} learning (SSL) aims to reduce the dependency of deep learning systems on labeled data by integrating non-labeled data during the learning phase.
+Semi-supervised learning (SSL) aims to reduce the dependency of deep learning systems on labeled data by integrating unlabeled data during the learning phase.
 It is essential since the conception of a large labeled dataset is expensive, dependent on the task to be learned, and time-consuming.
-On the contrary, the acquisition of non-labeled data is cheaper and quicker regardless of the learning task.
-Using unlabeled data while maintaining high performance can be done in three different ways: \textbf{Consistency regularization}~\cite{NIPS2016_30ef30b6, iclrLaineA17}, which encourages a model to produce consistent prediction whereas the input is perturbed; \textbf{Entropy minimization}~\cite{miyato2018virtual, NIPS2004_96f2b50b, lee2013}, which encourages the model to output high confidence predictions on unlabeled files, and \textbf{Standard regularization} by using weight decay~\cite{loshchilov2019decoupled, zhang2018mechanisms}, mixup~\cite{zhang2018mixup} or adversarial examples~\cite{wiyatno2019adversarial}.
-The most direct approach for SSL is pseudo-labeling~\cite{lee2013}, but since then, many new and better approaches came out such as Mean Teacher~\cite{tarvainen2018mean}, Deep Co-Training~\cite{qiao2018deep}, MixMatch~\cite{berthelot2019mixmatch} and FixMatch~\cite{sohn2020fixmatch}.
+On the contrary, the acquisition of unlabeled data is cheaper and quicker regardless of the task to perform.
+Using unlabeled data while maintaining high performance can be done in three different ways: i) \textit{consistency regularization}~\cite{NIPS2016_30ef30b6,iclrLaineA17}, which encourages a model to produce consistent prediction whereas the input is perturbed, ii) \textit{entropy minimization}~\cite{miyato2018virtual,NIPS2004_96f2b50b,lee2013}, which encourages the model to output high confidence predictions on unlabeled files, and iii) \textit{standard regularization} by using weight decay~\cite{loshchilov2019decoupled,zhang2018mechanisms}, mixup~\cite{zhang2018mixup} or adversarial examples~\cite{wiyatno2019adversarial}.
+The most direct approach for SSL is pseudo-labeling~\cite{lee2013}, but since then, many new and better approaches came out such as Mean Teacher (MT)~\cite{tarvainen2018mean}, Deep Co-Training (DCT)~\cite{qiao2018deep}, MixMatch (MM)~\cite{berthelot2019mixmatch}, ReMixMatch (RMM)~\cite{berthelot2020remixmatch}, and FixMatch (FM)~\cite{sohn2020fixmatch}.

-In this work, we adapted these four SSL methods to the task of audio tagging.
-One difficulty lies in choosing which audio data augmentation techniques to use, that work for different types of sound events and spoken words.
-We compare the methods' accuracy on three audio datasets with different scopes and size: \textbf{Environmental Sound Classification 10 (ESC-10)} Dataset~\cite{esc-dataset}, with audio event categories such as human noise not related to speech, natural ambient noise, \textbf{UrbanSound8k (UBS8K)}~\cite{ubs8k-dataset}, more specific to urban noises, and \textbf{Google Speech Commands (GSC)} Dataset v2~\cite{speechcommandsv2} containing spoken words exclusively.
+In previous work~\cite{cances2021comparison}, we compared MT and DCT for the task of audio tagging (AT), a classification task that consists of automatically assigning an audio event label to an audio recording.
+Both approaches use two neural networks during training.
+In the present article, we extend our comparison by adapting to AT the three single-model SSL methods MM, RMM and FM.
+One difficulty lies in choosing which audio data augmentation techniques to use, that work for different types of sound events and spoken words~\cite{grollmisch2021improving}.
+The augmentations used on images for object recognition, such as flips and rotations, are most often not relevant for audio data.
+We compare the error rates on three audio datasets with different scopes and sizes: i) Environmental Sound Classification 10 (ESC-10)~\cite{esc-dataset}, with audio event categories such as dog barking and helicopter, ii) UrbanSound8k (UBS8K)~\cite{ubs8k-dataset}, more specific to urban noises such as car horns, sirens and street music, and iii) Google Speech Commands v2 (GSC)~\cite{speechcommandsv2}, containing spoken words exclusively.